Skip To Main Content

 • Grades 1–12: 1 hour or 30-minute lessons on violin, viola, cello, guitar, bass guitar and piano

-• Grades 4–12: 1 hour or 30-minute lessons on trumpet, trombone, clarinet and saxophone
+• Grades 4–12: 1 hour or 30-minute lessons on french horn, trumpet, trombone, clarinet, electric bass and saxophone

 The program, designed for serious music students, offers a safe and fun environment for learning an instrument as well as music theory and creative expression.
 The Music Conservatory program integrates instrumental music with daytime music class offerings.

-• Recital dates: Sunday, January 29, 2023 and Sunday, May 21, 2023.
-Recitals are held on campus in the Flood Building from 1–3 p.m. and are included in the lesson fee.
+• Recital dates: Sunday, January 28, 2024 and Sunday, June 2, 2024.
+Recitals are held on campus in the Flood Mansion from 1–3 p.m. and are included in the lesson fee.

 • Students enrolled in the program are expected to have their own instrument and to regularly practice it at home.